TotkMods/Research/Formats/ainb.md

 ## String Pool

 The string pool is an array of null-terminated strings that are used in the file.
 References to the string pool are relative to the beginning of the string pool.
 Strings are encoded with UTF-8 and occasionally contain Japanese text.
+Not all strings in the string pool are referenced in the file.
+This is probably because those strings are enums that can be referenced by nodes as their parameters are updated.

 # Notes